 \subsubsection{\shortn{} Semantics \& Error Handling}

-Function invocations in modern serverless offerings, like AWS Lambda and Azure Functions, provide the \textit{at-most-once} semantics~\cite{fox:harvest, kogias:r2p2, lee:rifl}, i.e., a function invocation may execute not more than once even in the presence of a failure.\footnote{The user can construct primitives with at-least-once semantics by combining primitives with at-most-once semantics and re-try logic.
+Function invocations in modern serverless offerings, like AWS Lambda and Azure Functions, provide the \textit{at-most-once} semantics~\cite{fox:harvest, kogias:r2p2, lee:rifl}, i.e., an invocation may execute not more than once even in the presence of a failure.\footnote{The user can construct primitives with at-least-once semantics by combining primitives with at-most-once semantics and re-try logic.
 Prior work also shows constructing primitives with the exactly-once semantics~\cite{lee:rifl}.} Hence, the provider is responsible for exposing the runtime errors to the user logic to handle them~\cite{aws:step-errors,aws:errors,shilkov:durable,burckhardt:netherite}.
-Error handling logic in today's serverless applications varies based on the function composition method.
+Error handling logic in today's applications varies based on the function composition method.
 The user can compose the functions as a direct chain (e.g., the producer makes a blocking call to the consumer) or chain the functions in an asynchronous workflow.
 In the latter case, an \textit{orchestrator} invokes the functions within the workflow.
 The orchestrator can be provider-based (e.g., AWS Step Functions~\cite{aws:step} and Azure Durable Functions~\cite{azure:durable}) or an auxiliary function that drives other functions.
-Handling certain failures may require re-execution of several functions.
+Handling failures may require re-execution of several functions.
 In this case, the first function of the sub-workflow must be re-invoked with the same arguments as the original invocation.
-In this case, the user is responsible to pass the first function's context throughout the sub-workflow down to the function that can detect its failure.
+Hence, the user is responsible for passing the first function's context throughout the sub-workflow to the function that can detect its failure.

 Handling of \shortn{}-related failures follows the same approach.
-We describe an \shortn{} failure scenario in a two-function workflow with one producer function and one consumer function, which can be recursively generalized to an arbitrary workflow.
-Crucially, the lifetime of an \shortn{} object is connected to the lifetime of the producer instance, thus a shutdown of a producer instance leads to immediate de-allocation of all the objects, retrievals of which have not completed.
+We describe a \shortn{} failure scenario in a two-function workflow with one producer function and one consumer function, which can be generalized to an arbitrary workflow.
+Crucially, the lifetime of a \shortn{} object is connected to the lifetime of the producer instance, thus a shutdown of a producer instance leads to immediate de-allocation of all the objects, retrievals of which have not completed.